MarkNahabedian/TabletWeaving.jl/docs/src/examples/from_an_image.md

 First we need an image.
 I was playing around with the idea of visualizing "Gray Code" in a weaving project.
-Gray Code is a way of counting in binary where onlu one bit changes on each count.
+Gray Code is a way of counting in binary where only one bit changes on each count.

 We can use it to make an image, described by a two domensional Julia `Array` of `RGB` colors: